IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 A common practice in remote sensing to estimate the AGB is using a Sentinel-2 (or drone raster) derived vegetation index, the NDVI, as a predictor.
 Therefore, we need to calculate this index and convert it to a raster layer.
 Then, a 10 m buffer around the sample points will be created in order to extract later the mean values of the pixels.

 #### Zonal statistics
 For this buffered points we extract the mean NDVI from the newly created ndvi_raster, which we combine through a adding it as a new column with our ground truth AGB values from the `samples` data frame.
 Now we can plot the linear relationship in a scatterplot style between the ndvi values and AGB values.
+It can be seen that .............

 | <img src="https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/scatterplot_sat.jpeg" alt="scatterplot_sat" width="300"/> | <img src="https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/scatterplot_dr1.jpeg" alt="scatterplot_dr1" width="300"/> |<img src="https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/scatterplot_dr2.jpeg" alt="scatterplot_dr2" width="300"/> |
 | -- | --- | --- |
 | Linear Relationship Sentinel | Linear Relationship Drone 1 | Linear Relationship Drone 2 |
+***Figure 3:** Linear relationship between NDVI and AGB values for Sentinel and drone images.*

 In this exercise we will investigate the relation of vegetation indices to above-ground biomass values over study area.
 We will perform multi-linear and random forest machine learning regression models in order to predict the AGB values based on vegetation indices as predictors.